fmyilmaz/Cloud-Projects/Azure/Data Pipelines in Azure with Azure Synapse Analytics/README.md

 # Data Pipelines in Azure with Azure Synapse Analytics
+In this initiative, we aim to construct a workflow within the Azure environment, leveraging Azure Synapse Analytics, Azure Storage, and Power BI.
+The objective is to conduct comprehensive data analysis on the dataset pertaining to the 2021 Olympics.

 ## Architecture
 The following diagram illustrates data pipeline for analyzing the 2021 Olympics dataset with Azure Synapse Analytics.